rebeccatraceyt/Kryan/README.md

 - As a new fan, I want to learn more about the artist's background in order to better understand their music and the meaning behind it.
 - As a new fan, I want to easily navigate to the artist's social links in order to keep up with the latest news and releases.
 - As a new fan, I want to easily find links to the hosted music platform of my choice, in order to listen to Kryan.
-- As a new fan, I want to be able to watch an embedded video to be able to get a snapshot of Kryan.
+- As a new fan, I want to be able to watch an embedded video to be able to get a snapshot of Kryan performing.

 #### Current Fans Goals:
 - As a current fan, I want to navigate to information about upcoming live events in order to securely order tickets.